-In this course, each student will develop a local, cultural and tribal-appropriate protocol on conducting research at home.
-This will include how to conduct ethnographic work from a nonwestern perspective in planning, interviewing, data collection and so forth.
+In this course, each student will develop a local, cultural, and tribal-appropriate protocol for conducting research at home.
+This will include how to conduct ethnographic work from a non-Western perspective in planning, interviewing, data collection, and so forth.